Bengie23/Platform.Challenge/SCALING.md

     }
 }
  ```
- **Note:** This terraform definition is provided for informational purposes, I do not recommend to use it.
+ **Note:** This terraform definition is provided for informational purposes, Adapt and test it before production use.

  ### Kubernetes Vertical Pod Autoscaler
  It's also a native Terraform resource that automatically adjusts the CPU and memory requests for your pod based on usage.